 Key Takeaways: Is it Safe to Mix Kratom & Fexofenadine (Allegra)?

-Very likely, it’s safe to mix kratom and fexofenadine.
+Mixing kratom and fexofenadine likely won’t cause any severe side effects.
 Both can cause sedation, which can be dangerous; however, the likelihood of fexofenadine causing marked sedation is low.

 Still, there are too many unknowns when it comes to kratom.
 It’s always best to talk to your doctor before using it with other medications.

-Remember to be on the lookout for any signs of kratom addiction and follow the recommended safety protocols of both compounds.
+Remember to be on the lookout for any signs of kratom addiction and follow the recommended safety protocols for both compounds.

 - Smith, S. M., & Gums, J. G. (2009).
 Fexofenadine: biochemical, pharmacokinetic and pharmacodynamic properties and its unique role in allergic disorders.
 Expert opinion on drug metabolism & toxicology, 5(7), 813-822.